hedOUT/HedOUT.github.io/README.md

 ### Basic Usage

 After installation, run `npm install` and then run `npm start` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
 You can view the `gulpfile.js` to see which tasks are included with the dev environment.

+Run node wallet.js to try a transaction in the terminal.
+Be careful it is possible to run out of currency!

 #### Gulp Tasks